openaustralia/theyvoteforyou/rails/README.md

 Copy `config/database.yml.example` to `config/database.yml` and fill in the appropriate details.
 Your username and password for the test and development database must match for tests to work.

+Copy `config/secrets.yml.example` to `config/secrets.yml` and run `bundle exec rake secret` to generate a secret_key_base for your environments.

     # Install bundle
     bundle install